mmakaay/esphome-xiaomi_bslamp2/README.md

-# esphome-yeelight_bs2
+# esphome-xiaomi_bslamp2

 ## Warning: this code is still under development

 This code might not yet be production-ready.

-At this point, I would call it alpha-quality.
-Mainly in the sense that the interfaces that have been implemented so far might still change.
+At this point, it is declared beta-quality.

-The new firmware is currently being tested and depending on the actual use cases and issues that we might run into, breaking changes could still be done at some point.
+The new firmware is currently being tested and depending on the actual use cases and issues that we might run into, breaking changes could still occur at some point.

-## Is it safe to install this firmware on my device?
+## Is it safe to already install this firmware on my device?

-As long as you keep a backup of the original Yeelight firmware, this is quite safe :-)

-I have two lamps that both are running the latest development firmware and they are functioning very well.
+As long as you keep a backup of the original firmware, this is quite safe :-) I have two lamps that both are running the latest development firmware and they are functioning very well.